HachiroSan/GoogleRSS-NewsCrawler/README.md

 # GoogleRSS-NewsCrawler
 GoogleRSS-NewsCrawler is a Python tool that enables you to scrape news articles from Google RSS feeds.
+With this tool, you can extract and store relevant data from various news sources such as the article's title, publisher, publication date, URL, content, and keywords.
+We also use natural language processing techniques to extract relevant information from the text, such as digits with context.
+The tool then exports the extracted data to a CSV file, making it easy for you to use and analyze the data.